Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 1. Wait until the **System Preparation Utility** finishes, it will shut down the virtual machine.

-1. If not already opened, navigate to <https://manage.windowsazure.com> using a web browser, and sign in using your Windows account.
+1. If it is not already opened, go to <https://manage.windowsazure.com> using a web browser, and sign in using your Windows account.

 1. Click **Virtual Machines** on the left panel menu.

-1. Select the Virtual Machine _SPImage1_ you created in Task 1 and click **Shutdown**.
-Wait until the virtual machine is stopped.
+1. Ensure that the _SPImage1_ virtual machine is stopped, before proceeding.

 1. Now click **Capture** to create an image from it.